sophialee0628/selee_pk/README.md

 # selee Package

-**selee** is a python package that contains function `fizz_buzz()` in selee_module.
+**selee** is a python package that contains the function `fizz_buzz()` in selee_module.

-The `fizz_buzz()` function gets the input from a user and returns the output as string or the same type of the input as below logic:
+The `fizz_buzz()` function accepts a single argument, x and returns the output as string or the same type of the input x, using the below logic:

-- The multiples of 3 returns “Fizz” instead of the number
+- Multiples of 3 returns “Fizz” instead of the number
-- The multiples of 5 return “Buzz”.
+- Multiples of 5 return “Buzz”.
-- For positive integers which are multiples of both 3 and 5 return “FizzBuzz”
+- For integers which are multiples of both 3 and 5 return “FizzBuzz”
 - Any other cases return the input

 # Quick Start

 This is a short introduction and quickstart for the `selee` package.

-`fizz_buzz` application start with installing selee package
+`fizz_buzz` application starts by installing selee package

 `from selee import selee_module`

-User can check the result of the `fizz_buzz` function putting the input x inside the parentheses.
+Users can check the result of the `fizz_buzz` function by putting the input x inside the parentheses.

 `selee_module.fizzbuzz(x)`